Submitted by Andrew Steger on Thu, 07/29/2021 - 16:30

 If you’ve administered chemotherapy for at least a year and a month, you can also earn an ONS/ONCC Chemotherapy Biotherapy Certificate.

-Before you can take any of these certification exams, you must meet certain eligibility requirements.
-For example, you may need a graduate level nursing degree—such as a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP)—to qualify for some of these certifications.
+Before taking any of these certification exams, you must meet specific eligibility requirements.
+For example, you may need a graduate-level nursing degree—such as a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP)—to qualify for some of these certifications.
 The ONCC also requires you to:

 Once you meet these eligibility requirements, you can schedule your chosen certification exam.
 The ONCC provides many helpful preparation materials on their website, including content outlines and sample tests.
-Earning this certification is recommended for nurses who wish to advance their career in the healthcare industry, thus leading to higher salaries, wider scopes of care, and more leadership opportunities.
+Earning this certification is recommended for nurses who wish to advance their careers in the healthcare industry, thus leading to higher salaries, wider scope of care, and more leadership opportunities.

 #5 Keep Up With Continuing Education Requirements

-Since cancer research is continuously evolving, oncology nurses need to stay up to date with their education.
-This is why the ONCC requires a continued nursing education for their certificate program, to make sure nurses are staying up to date on the latest treatment and care practices.
+Since cancer research is continuously evolving, oncology nurses must stay current with their education.
+The ONCC requires continued nursing education for their certificate program to ensure nurses stay current on the latest treatment and care practices.
 Additionally, certified oncology nurses must meet these requirements and renew their certification every four years.

 Accelerate Your Pediatric Nursing Career with ABSN Online